austin89213/Ecommerce_Website/README.md

 - Products:
    - Featured products will be seen at home page
    - Purchase
-   - View
+   - View (Viewed times would be recorded)
-   - Add to a cart or remove from a cart (JavaScript)
+   - Add to a cart or remove from a cart (jQuery)
+   - Digital Attribute
    - Library (for digital products to download files)

 - Orders:
    - Different order status (created, paid, shipped, refunded)